FrittenKeeZ/laravel-vouchers/README.md

 ```

 ### Redeem Vouchers
-Redeeming vouchers requires that one provides a redeemer entity.
+Redeeming vouchers requires that you provide a redeemer entity.
 Additional metadata for the redeemer can be provided.
 ```php
 Vouchers::redeem(string $code, Illuminate\Database\Eloquent\Model $entity, array $metadata = []): bool;